MarcoSchiavello/Trackstry/README.md

 ```
 GET /v1/auth/isLoggedIn
 ```
-Check the token send in the cookie and if it's valid and the user inside the cookie exist returns the user object
+Check the token sent in the cookie and if it's valid and the user inside the cookie exist return the user object

 Cookies params:<br />
-+ jwt (required): jwt token that identify the user in the subsequent apis requests
++ jwt (required): jwt token that identifies the user in the subsequent api's requests

 Response:<br />
 + 401 Unauthorized